6 month sleep regression: myth or real?

 Sleep regressions are always caused by teething. | Sleep regressions can be caused by various factors including developmental milestones, not just teething. |

-There is nothing parents can do to help their baby during a sleep regression. | Parents can implement strategies to help their baby through a sleep regression, such as maintaining a consistent routine and creating a relaxing sleep environment. |
+There is nothing parents can do to help their baby during a sleep regression. | Parents can implement strategies to help their baby through a sleep regression, such as following an age appropriate schedule and sleep training |

-Babies should sleep through the night by 6 months. | It's normal for 6 month olds to wake up during the night. |
+All babies sleep through the night by 6 months. | While many babies can sleep through the night, it’s also normal for 6 month olds to wake up during the night. |

 Why do 6 month old babies have sleep issues?